- Home

 A housekeeper may need to assist with morning routines, such as getting dressed and preparing for school or activities, along with basic monitoring and supervision.
 Weekly responsibilities could involve coordinating with other caregivers or tutors and planning and executing educational or recreational activities.
 Monthly tasks might include reviewing and updating care schedules and assisting in medical appointments or other important events.

-For households with pets, the housekeeper's responsibilities often extend to animal care.
-Daily tasks may include feeding the pets and ensuring they have fresh water, as well as walking dogs or providing other forms of exercise.
+For households with pets, the housekeeper's responsibilities may extend to animal care.
+Daily tasks may include feeding the pets and providing them with fresh water, as well as walking any dogs or providing them with other forms of exercise.
 Weekly grooming tasks might involve brushing or bathing the pets and cleaning their living areas, such as cages or beds.
 Monthly responsibilities could include scheduling and attending vet appointments and reviewing and replenishing pet supplies, such as food and medication.

-By fully understanding the scope of these core responsibilities, both employers and housekeepers can set clear and realistic expectations, and ensure that the household runs as smoothly and efficiently as possible.
+By fully understanding the scope of these core responsibilities, both employers and housekeepers can set clear and realistic expectations, and make sure the household runs as smoothly and efficiently as possible.

 Specialised tasks